HB218 Alabama 2014 Session

 - Criminal procedure, new classes of capital offense, Secs.
 13A-5-40, 13A-5-49 am'd.

-This bill would make a murder of a family member of a law enforcement agency or public official in order to avenge, intimidate, or retaliate an enumerated capital offense.
+- Murder of a family member of law enforcement or a public official to avenge, intimidate, or retaliate becomes an enumerated capital offense.

-This bill would make a murder on the campus of a school an enumerated capital offense.
+- Murder on the campus of a school or in a daycare/licensed child care facility becomes an enumerated capital offense.

-This bill would make a murder of a victim, juror, or associated family member in order to avenge, intimidate, or retaliate an enumerated capital offense.
+- Murder of a victim, juror, or associated family member to avenge, intimidate, or retaliate becomes an enumerated capital offense.

 - Subjects